TheAcharya/MarkerData-Website/docs/faq.md

 ## Why is Maker Data free?

 The decision to offer **Marker Data** free of charge stems from a commitment to democratising access within the filmmaking community.
-Unlike many software solutions that impose subscription models or steep perpetual license fees, **Marker Data** prioritises inclusivity.
+Unlike many software solutions that impose subscription models or steep perpetual licence fees, **Marker Data** prioritises inclusivity.
 Whether one is a burgeoning student filmmaker or a seasoned professional embarking on a feature project, **Marker Data** stands as a readily accessible resource.
+By removing financial barriers, the aim is to ensure that all individuals may benefit from its features without concern for monetary constraints.

+**Marker Data** holds a particular significance for us, as it was our first application developed for macOS.
+In its inception, it served as an invaluable exercise in acquainting ourselves with Apple's software development ecosystem and understanding the intricacies of building and maintaining a macOS application.
+Given this, we felt it only fitting to open-source the application, with the hope that it may serve as a useful reference for other developers who find themselves at a similar juncture in their journey.

-By removing financial barriers, the aim is to ensure that all individuals can benefit from its features without concern for monetary constraints.
-Moreover, by fostering a culture of contribution and support, users are encouraged to engage with **Marker Data** and, if they find value in its offerings can choose to contribute as sponsors.
+By fostering a culture of contribution and support, users are encouraged to engage with **Marker Data** and, should they find value in its offerings, may choose to contribute as sponsors.
 Ultimately, this approach not only facilitates seamless integration into Final Cut Pro workflows but also fosters a sense of community and collaboration within the filmmaking sphere.
-You can [sponsor](https://github.com/sponsors/TheAcharya) us if you find **Marker Data** useful or would like to see more features added.
+You can [sponsor](https://github.com/sponsors/TheAcharya) us if you find **Marker Data** useful or would like to show your support.